bmgk/PLCGenerator-GUI-documentation/docs/generation/programBlocks/safety/LAST_SK.md

 ## Mobile Panel

-On start will be prepared logic for zusti.
+On start will be prepared logic for "zusti".

 ![img](../../../../assets/docs/generation/programBlocks/safety/last_SK/MobilePanel.jpg)